Do we need to pay employees if they are absent from work?

 The online service through which to reclaim SSP is now available on the government website.

 Employers should make sure to keep records of SSP payments for three years.

 It may not always be appropriate to make staff redundant completely.

-You may wish to adopt flexible measures instead, for example short-time (a reduction in hours) and lay-off working, or furloughing your employees.
+You may wish to adopt flexible measures instead, for example short-time (a reduction in hours) and lay-off working, or furloughing your employees or relying on the Job Retention Scheme.
 If you do need to make redundancies ensure to follow the correct procedure.
 For further information and to make redundancy letters read Redundancies .
 Alternatively, Ask a lawyer for workforce reduction advice.

 What does lay-off mean?

 Lay-off is when an employer takes an employee off work and off pay for at least one working day.
 It is used as a response to lack of work, and as an alternative to making redundancies.
 For more information, read Lay-offs and short time working.